BENEFITING: CENTRO DE LOS DERECHOS DEL MIGRANTE INC

 CENTRO DE LOS DERECHOS DEL MIGRANTE INC wrote -

 CDM is running for migrant women's rights!
-CDM staff and allies will participate in races in Baltimore (10/12/13) and Mexico City (12/15/13) to raise money for CDM's Migrant Women's Project (Proyecto de Mujeres Migrantes, or ProMuMi).
+CDM staff and allies will participate in races in Mexico City and Baltimore this fall to raise money for CDM's Migrant Women's Project (Proyecto de Mujeres Migrantes, or ProMuMi).
 Your generous contribution will support CDM and migrant women leaders to end workplace and recruitment abuse.

 Women leaders like Elisa, a former worker in Maryland's crab industry and a member of the Migrant Defense Committee (Comité de Defensa del Migrante), embody the goals of the Migrant Women's Project.
 Elisa first went to work with an H-2B visa in Maryland's crab industry in 2000.
 Like many migrant women, Elisa faced discrimination; her boss gave men safer working conditions and higher pay.
 For years she worked under these conditions to support her family.
 Today, she is organizing against discrimination and recruitment abuse in her community and promoting migrant women’s rights internationally.